skeuchel/haskell-lmdb/README.md

 To avoid copies of data, it is possible to use `fromForeignPointer` from the `Data.ByteString.Internal` package.
 However, we'll need to be careful because this foriegn pointer may become invalid after a transaction.
 A potential approach is to protect these pointers via the type system, in a manner similar to STRef, and limit them to simple indexing and slicing operations (and fmap'd functions).

-# Hints

-Before starting any other threads:
-  Create the environment.
-  Open a transaction.
-  Open all DBI handles the app will need.
-  Commit the transaction.